jcolag/entropy-arbitrage/2024-07-18-new-ground.md

  > **KYLE**: As the value of their horns increased, the number of white rhinos in the wild kept falling, until they finally became extinct about two centuries ago.
 Now, I'd like to show you a pair of animals we're trying to save from extinction.
 Would you follow me?
 They're from Corvan Two, where their homes in the rainforests are being threatened by industrial pollutants.
 They're called Corvan gilvos.
 They're a little shy.

-The [white or square-lipped rhinoceros](https://en.wikipedia.org/wiki/White_rhinoceros) received Near Threatened status in 2013, when scientists estimated the total population at twenty thousand individuals, largely due to the poaching for their horns that Ms. Kyle describes.
+The {% wiki White_rhinoceros|white or square-lipped rhinoceros|en %} received Near Threatened status in 2013, when scientists estimated the total population at twenty thousand individuals, largely due to the poaching for their horns that Ms. Kyle describes.
 The northern subspecies may have already gone *effectively* extinct, with only two known individuals left, both in captivity and both female.

  > **WORF**: You don't know why you lied, and yet you did.
 You don't know why you stole, and yet you did!
 Alexander, come here.
 When I was a child, younger than you, I lost my parents, my family, my people.
 Everything I had was taken from me except my sense of honor.
 It was the one thing I had which was truly Klingon and which no-one could take away.
 Do you know who they are?